-If you are still unsure if teaching in South Korea is right for you, then take a look at our teaching in Korea page or our first time teacher’s page.
-You will likely notice that there are thousands of Americans, Canadians, Brits and other native English speaking nationalities currently teaching English in Korea.
+If you are still unsure if teaching in South Korea is right for you, then take a look at our first-time teacher’s page.
+You’ll notice there are thousands of Americans, Canadians, Brits and other native English speaking nationalities, currently teaching English in Korea.
 This is because Korea is a safe country with some of the best ESL teaching opportunities in the world.
-Furthermore, there are many jobs available every semester.
+More importantly, there are many jobs available every hiring session.

 Once you’re ready to begin the process just complete our online application form and wait for an experienced Gone2Korea teacher coordinator to contact you with important information.